2500 Princess Place Rd

-Princess Place Preserve is an oasis of natural Old Florida on 1500 pristine acres north of Palm Coast, Florida.
+Princess Place Preserve is a beautiful place that is an oasis of natural Old Florida.

 The preserve is located on a wooded site at the mouth of Pellicer Creek and the Matanzas River.
 It is on the west side of the river across from Marineland.

 It is a Flagler County park and operated by their Parks and Recreation Department.
 The park was added to the United States National Register of Historic Places in 1997.